1ntentions/Intentionality/README.md

 # Intentionality
-Intentionality is a local budgeting website that allows its users to choose what percentage of their income to allocate to needs, savings, investments, and savings categories.
-The website utilizes a local database to store values such as budget category balances and budget allocation percentages.
+Intentionality is a budgeting website that allows its users to choose what percentage of their income to allocate to needs, savings, investments, and savings categories.
+The website utilizes a remote database to store values such as budget category balances and budget allocation percentages.
 This website is meant to help adults maneuver with improved intentions toward their finances.

-## To use
--My "intentionality.sql" file includes a link on how to install and use phpMyAdmin to locally host a database.
--You can copy and paste the SQL code for the creation of my table to store user data from the "intentionality.sql" file as well.
--I additionally use MAMP to start my SQL server.

-## Future updates
--I am excited to remotely host a database for user data so that I can publish this website to a public domain and users will not have to go through so many steps to properly use my website.
+I have included all of the php and css files that I used to create this website, except with "db.php" as a version that instead works for a local database set up on a server "localhost:8889", as I do not wish to share the username and password to the remote database that I created.